-- 6.1.7 As noted above the fugitive dust (particulate matter) that could be generated by the proposed operations will include a proportion of 'fine particulate matter' (as PM10 and PM{2.5}).
-The original Dust Impact Assessment carried out by Vibrock accordingly also included a PM10 Assessment.
-This assessment assumed an additional load of 1 μg/m3 PM10 attributable (as an annual mean) to the proposed operations in the existing background level (CD1.08).
-With the combination of 1 μg/m3 to the background concentrations the resulting total PM10 and PM{2.5} annual average concentrations would remain well below the relevant AQOs. - 6.1.8 A 1km screening distance is applied to determine the need for a PM10 assessment to be consistent with the PPG.
+- 6.1.8 As noted above the fugitive dust (particulate matter) that could be generated by the proposed operations will include a proportion of 'fine particulate matter' (as $PM{10}$ and $PM{2.5}$ ).
+The original Dust Impact Assessment carried out by Vibrock accordingly also included a $PM{10}$ Assessment.
+This assessment assumed an additional load of 1 $\mu$ g/m3 $PM{10}$ and 0.5 $\mu$ g/m3 $PM{2.5}$ attributable (as annual means) to the proposed operations to the existing background levels (CD1.08).
+With the respective combinations of 1 $\mu$ g/m3 and 0.5 $\mu$ g/m3 to the background concentrations the resulting total $PM{10}$ and $PM{2.5}$ annual average concentrations would remain well below the relevant AQOs. - 6.1.9 A 1km screening distance is applied to determine the need for a PM10 assessment to be consistent with the PPG.
 However as noted by the IAQM guidance on mineral dust (CD12.24, section 2.3) there does not appear to be any firm evidence that such a distance is applicable to all mineral developments, and particularly those with less dust generating activities than open cast coal mines on which the original research was based.
 Although these smaller particles may remain suspended in the air and travel for longer distances than larger particles, they will also be subject to dispersion thereby reducing concentrations away from a source.
-The greatest impacts therefore would also be within 100m of a source as for disamenity dust (Box 2 of the IAQM Guidance, CD 12.24). - 6.1.9 The IAQM Guidance on mineral dust (CD12.24; section 5.2) advises that where the long-term background PM10 concentration is less than 17 μg/m3 there is little risk that additional contributions from a mineral site would lead to an exceedance of the annual mean air quality objective.
+The greatest impacts therefore would also be within 100m of a source as for disamenity dust (Box 2 of the IAQM Guidance, CD 12.24). - 6.1.10The IAQM Guidance on mineral dust (CD12.24; section 5.2) advises that where the long-term background PM10 concentration is less than 17 μg/m3 there is little risk that additional contributions from a mineral site would lead to an exceedance of the annual mean air quality objective.
 The guidance advises that if this is the case then no further consideration is typically required.
-This is conservative as this guidance is provided for all mineral sites. - 6.1.10As noted above the Defra data predicts annual mean background concentrations of 11.18-12.01 μ g/m3 in the locality, i.e. well below the recommended screening value of 17 μ g/m3.
-On this basis no further consideration of potential PM10 impacts from Proposed Development would be required. - 6.1.11 Annual mean PM10 concentrations may be higher than the general predicted background levels at some receptors, however there are none that are in close proximity to any particular sources that could lead to substantially higher levels.
+This is conservative as this guidance is provided for all mineral sites. - 6.1.11With reference to the ES Addendum the latest issued Defra data predicts annual mean background $PM{10}$ concentrations of 11.05-11.88 $\mu g/m^3$ in the locality, i.e. well below the recommended screening value of 17 $\mu g/m^3$ .
+On this basis no further consideration of potential $PM{10}$ impacts from Proposed Development would be required. - 6.1.12Annual mean PM10 concentrations may be higher than the general predicted background levels at some receptors, however there are none that are in close proximity to any particular sources that could lead to substantially higher levels.
 The closest properties to the Site, including those at Castle Barns for example, are set back at least 40m from the roadside of the A449.
 Others are closer to Wolverley Road, but with measured traffic flows of <10,000 AADT (9,840 AADT provided for 2020 baseline) these would not be expected to be subject to high levels of PM10.

-6.1.12The proposed dust mitigation measures would also serve to reduce potential PM10 emissions.
+6.1.13The proposed dust mitigation measures would also serve to reduce potential PM10 emissions.
 Hence, taking into account the nature of the sand and gravel quarry, the proposed mitigation measures, location and orientation of receptors and background air quality, as discussed above with regards to disamenity dust, no further assessment is deemed necessary.
 Contributions of PM10 from any fugitive dust from the proposed development to local air quality at relevant receptors is not therefore considered to result in significant adverse effects.